TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 # Semantic Transformation of the Bacdive Database

-This is version 1.0.0 of the RDF counter part of Backdive database produced by TIB in the context of the DIASPora project.
-Version 1.0.0 is a direct map of the database, meaning tib does not annotate the original data with external ontologies, instead it utilizes the structure of the database as its RDF graph structure.
+This is version 1.0.0 of the RDF counterpart of the Bacdive database produced by TIB in the context of the DIASPora project.
+Version 1.0.0 is a direct map of the database, meaning TIB does not annotate the original data with external ontologies, instead it utilizes the structure of the database as the structure of the transformed RDF graph.
 Future versions will iteratively add ontologies.
 Transformation is done using RML mappings and rules.

-In order to automate the transformation process and control over the input tables as well as the intermediate and final outputs, a CI/CD automation pipeline is used.
+In order to automate the transformation process and control over the input tables as well as the intermediate and final outputs, a CI/CD automation pipeline has been employed.
 The pipeline is maintained under the same source control and versioning mechanisms to facilitate access, configuration, and re-execution.
-The pipeline is composed of a series of steps, each performing a set of related operations e.g., fetching data from the Bacdive database, converting into csv, cleaning, transformaing into RDF triples, storing the triples into the triple store of choice, and querying and validating the triples.
-In order to run the pipeline and the steps [Python](https://www.python.org/downloads/), SQL workbench, Jenkins and GraphDB are required, which should be insllaed as follows:
+The pipeline is composed of a sequence of steps, each performing a set of related operations e.g., fetching data from the Bacdive database, converting into csv, cleaning, transformaing into RDF triples, storing the triples in the triple store of choice, and querying and validating the triples.
+In order to run the pipeline and the steps Python, MySQL workbench, Jenkins, and GraphDB are required.
+In the following sections the installation, configuration, and running of the tools as well as the pipeline are described:

 # Installation prerequisites:

   ## install GraphDB (as a desktop installation):
-  1. Go to [GraphDB](https://www.ontotext.com/products/graphdb/graphdb-free/) Free and request your GraphDB copy.
+  1. Go to [GraphDB](https://www.ontotext.com/products/graphdb/graphdb-free/) and request a free GraphDB copy.
 You will receive an email with the download link.
-  2. For windows, follow the steps:
+  2. For windows, follow these steps:
        1. Download your GraphDB.exe file.
        2. Double-click the application file and follow the on-screen installer prompts.
        3. Locate the GraphDB application in the Windows Start menu and start the database.
 The GraphDB Server and Workbench open at http://localhost:7200/.
        4. Create a repository in GraphDB with the name `Diaspora` for storing the generated RDF triples, see below:
        ![Graphdb](https://user-images.githubusercontent.com/55106484/176881416-3f39143e-6615-4e83-9f04-80338fc589dc.PNG)
-  3. For Linux, follow the steps:
+  3. For Linux, follow these steps:
        1. Download the GraphDB .rpm or .deb file.
        2. Install the package with sudo rpm -i or sudo dpkg -i and the name of the downloaded package.
 Alternatively, you can double click the package name.
        3. Start the database by clicking the application icon.
 The GraphDB Server and Workbench open at http://localhost:7200/.